leighwilliams/typescript-talk/slides/talk.md

 Note:
 - Microsoft describes TypeScript as...
- - types are...
+ - Types: Declare a variable
  - superset

 ---